epnewman/BookPriceWebScraping-Analysis/README.md

 # BookPriceWebScraping-Analysis

-Presentation and code on the steps I took to scrape book data from the Barnes and Noble website.
-I then used basic statistical analysis to come up with a simple price recommendation for the book
+This project demonstrations steps I would take to do some small scale web scraping and statisical analysis for a dataset (less than 200 instances).

+In this mock project, I've been asked to give a price recommendation for a new textbook.
+I gather book data from Barnes and Nobles, perform web scraping, and use Tableau visuals to help pinpoint the best price.